GitTools/GitVersion/docs/input/docs/reference/build-servers/github-actions.md

 **Important**

 You must disable shallow fetch by setting `fetch-depth: 0` in your `checkout` step;
-without it, GitHunb Actions might perform a shallow clone, which will cause GitVersion to display an error message.
+without it, GitHub Actions might perform a shallow clone, which will cause GitVersion to display an error message.
 :::

 More information can be found at [gittools/actions](https://github.com/GitTools/actions/blob/main/docs/examples/github/gitversion/index.md).